babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template.md

 ## Motivation

-// This section should the answer the "why?".
+// This section should the answer the `why?`.

 ## Proposed solution

-// This section should the answer the "how?".
+// This section should the answer the `how?`.

 ## Impact on existing codebase

-// This section should explain, assuming this proposal is accepted, how much work
-// it would require for it to work with our codebase.
+// This section should explain, assuming this proposal is accepted, how much work it would require for it to work with our codebase.

 ## Alternatives considered